-- This legislation requires smart phones and tablets to automatically enable existing filters when a device is activated by a minor. - Activation processes use existing technology to determine whether the user is a minor.
+- This legislation requires Operating Systems on smart phones and tablets automatically set filtering technology to "ON"-instead of "OFF"-upon activation when a device is activated for minors. - Activation processes use existing technology to determine whether the user is a minor.
 If a device is activated by an adult, the filter will remain OFF. - The legislation is not burdensome: it does not restrict adult access to pornography and encroach on free speech.
-When devices are activated by adults, for adults, the filter isn't activated. - By requiring filter activation on the device, instead of on the network, the filter protects minors online wherever the device is used. - This model legislation recognizes the serious harm to children that can result from online pornography exposure and allows the government to encourage the use of filters while empowering parents to determine what material is appropriate for their children by giving them the ability to turn the filter off and on through a password. - Parents, guardians, and state's attorney generals will be able to bring civil actions against manufacturers of devices that do not comply with the law.
+When devices are activated by adults, for adults, the filter will never be activated. - By placing filter activation on the device itself, instead of the network, the filter protects minors online wherever the device is used. - This model legislation recognizes the serious harm to children that can result from online pornography exposure and allows the government to encourage the use of filters while empowering parents to determine what material is appropriate for their children by giving them the ability to turn the filter off and on through a password. - Parents, guardians, and state's attorney generals will be able to bring civil actions against manufacturers of devices that do not comply with the law.